 Recognising the risk involved in granting an order for rectification when probate had not yet been applied for, the court made the executors sign undertakings providing that they would (i) not renounce probate; (ii) that they would apply for probate as soon as possible; and (iii) that they would pay all the necessary taxes required so that probate could be issued.

 Five top tips to help business owners to plan

-Taxes and death being the only two certainties in life, business owners should consider contingency planning for ill health and death.
-This is especially important where the business owner is the sole shareholder and director.
+With taxes and death being certainties in life, business owners should consider contingency planning for ill health and death.
+This is particularly important where the business owner is the sole shareholder and director.